-There is no single known cause of autism, and it is believed to occur due to a combination of environmental and genetic factors.
-The signs of the condition often emerge by the age of two or three years.
-While there is no cure for autism, the condition can be effectively managed with strategies that improve the child’s quality of life.
+There is no single, well-known cause of autism, and it might occur due to various environmental and genetic factors.
+However, you may notice signs of this condition in your child by the age of two or three years.
+Although there is no known cure for autism, the condition can be effectively managed with techniques designed to enhance the quality of the child’s life.

-Read this post to know more about the signs, symptoms, diagnosis, and management of autism in a three-year-old.
+Explore more about the symptoms, diagnosis, and management options for autism in a three-year-old.